This kindness meditation for kids is based on the book: Have you Filled a Bucket Today: A Guide to Daily Happiness for Kids by Carol McCloud.

 Can you hear your breath as you breathe slowly in and out?

-Did you know that when you fill someone else’s bucket with kindness, helpfulness or even a smile, your own bucket gets filled up too?
+Did you know that when you fill someone else’s bucket with kindness, helpfulness, or even a smile, your own bucket gets filled up, too?
 That’s actually the way we fill our buckets.
-When we share goodness and think happy thoughts, our buckets are filled with so much goodness.
+When we share goodness or gratitude and think happy thoughts, our buckets are filled with so much goodness.

 When kind words are spoken, buckets get fuller.
 And when unkind words are spoken, buckets become a little emptier.
 We all want our buckets to be full of love, kindness, peacefulness, and happiness.